Expert solicitors and legal advice for parental alienation

 • Negative comments about the other parent

-• Blaming the other parent for their own feelings of loss;
+• Blaming the other parent for their own feelings of loss

-• Being unable to separate their child’s needs from their own;
+• Being unable to separate their child’s needs from their own

 • Manipulating a child into unquestioning loyalty for one parent, to the detriment of the other

-• Limiting contact with the other parent
+• Making the child feel guilty about having contact with the other parent

 • Withdrawal of love towards the child